 They were selected as one of the curators for the Lasta Festival for the Pavilion Theatre.
 The festival programme can be read here.

 During their time in Trinity College Dublin, they were chairperson of TCD Jazz Society.
 They founded and ran The Film Scene for filmmakers to networking and screen their films.
-They ran every aspect from hosting the Q&A sessions, running the social media, event planning, and curating the programme each month.
+They ran every aspect from hosting the Q&A sessions, social media, event planning, and curating the programme each month.
 During the pandemic, they curated an audio-visual sister publication, called The Film Zine.
 This publication was nominated for Best Magazine Layout and Design at the SMEDIAS 2021.